Flack27/Runeterra/1 - Characters/NPC's/Random NPC ideas.md

 Oh, the infernal threats of hell, the hope of crimson cries!
 There is one certain truth with time, this life unfailingly flies;
 https://9animetv.to/watch/lord-of-mysteries-19802?ep=143371 27.15

+**Quote Reverand Insanity**
+"Let me teach you something people often misunderstand.
+They say, 'Never be kind to the wrong person — you'll regret it.'
+But regret only exists when your actions depend on outcomes.
+True strength lies in doing something not because it benefits you, but because it aligns with your will.

+I am kind when I choose to be — Not because you deserve it, Not because I expect anything in return, But because it is my choice.

+Betray me, lie to me, take advantage of me — that is your nature.
+But my kindness — that is mine.
+And I do not change who I am just because the world fails to meet my expectations.

+In a world of schemers and betrayers, to remain untouched — to be kind by will, not by hope — That is not weakness."